-The National Galleries of Scotland recently acquired twenty monoprints by Naum Gabo (1890-1977), fifteen of which are currently on display at New Arrivals: From Salvador Dalí to Jenny Saville.
+The National Galleries of Scotland recently acquired twenty monoprints by Naum Gabo (1890-1977), fifteen of which were on display as part of New Arrivals: From Salvador Dalí to Jenny Saville (27 November 2021–12 February 2023).
 Patrick Elliott, Chief Curator of Modern and Contemporary Art, explores how the world-famous sculptor tried his hand at monoprinting.

 It is March 1950 and Naum Gabo (1890-1977), the world-famous sculptor, is stabbing a mahogany table leg.
 Born in Russia, he had lived in Germany, Norway, France and then from 1936 to 1946 in England.
 He was part of the St Ives group in Cornwall, alongside Barbara Hepworth and Ben Nicholson.
 He then moved to Woodbury, Connecticut, USA.